aalto-ics-kepaco/comboFM/README.md

 comboFM is a machine learning framework for predicting the responses of drug combinations in pre-clinical studies, such as those based on cell lines or patient-derived cells, implemented in Python.

-The data used in the experiments is available on: https://zenodo.org/record/3782332#.Xq0_ji9h2L9.
+The data used in the experiments is available on: https://zenodo.org/record/3782333#.XyA-xx1RXyw.

-## Intructions
+## Instructions

 *comboFM__nested_CV.py* contains the script for running the full nested cross-validation (CV).
 The script takes a number identifying the outer CV loop as an input argument, which allows to parallelize the computations using array jobs.
 One should also pass the name of the prediction scenario as an input argument, which has to be one of the following options:
 1. new_dose-response_matrix_entries: imputing missing entries in otherwise known dose-response matrices.